atugman/IBM-Cloud/Labs/Python/Dictionaries/guide.md

     print(str(key) + "'s final average: " + str(average))
 ```

-In short, the program in the code block above is calculating the final course grades for each student on the fly, and printing each one to the console.
+In short, the program in the code block above is calculating the final course grades for each student (based on 5 individual assignment scores), and printing each one to the console.
 The output of program should read:

 ```html
 Bob's final average: 85.8
 Sally's final average: 87.2